withastro/astro/docs/src/pages/guides/styling.md

 If you remember the [CSS box model][box-model], `margin` extends beyond the boundaries of the box.
 This means that when you place `margin` on the outermost element, now that will push other components next to it.
 Even though the styles are scoped, it’s _technically_ affecting elements around it, so it [breaks the concept of style containment][layout-isolated].

-When you have components that rearrage, or appear different when they’re next to other components, that’s a hard battle to win. **Components should look and act the same no matter where they are placed.** That’s what makes them components!
+When you have components that rearrange, or appear different when they’re next to other components, that’s a hard battle to win. **Components should look and act the same no matter where they are placed.** That’s what makes them components!

 💁 **Why this works well in Astro**: margins pushing other components around creeps into your styling architecture in sneaky ways, and can result in the creation of some wonky or brittle layout components.
 Avoiding it altogether will keep your layout components simpler, and you’ll spend less time styling in general.

 #### Suggestion #4: Avoid global media queries

 The final point is a natural boundary of **Scoped Styles**.
 That extends to breakpoints, too!
-You know that one, weird breakpoint where your `<Card />` component wraps awkardly at a certain size?
+You know that one, weird breakpoint where your `<Card />` component wraps awkwardly at a certain size?
 You should handle that within `<Card />`, and not anywhere else.

 Even if you end up with some random value like `@media (min-width: 732px) {`, that’ll probably work better than trying to create a global [magic number][magic-number] somewhere that only applies to one context (an arbitrary value may be “magic” to the rest of an app, but it does still have meaning within the context of a component that needs that specific value).